 , most notably the Lower East Side, and as they got more affluent, the Upper West Side; by now the idea of New York without Jews is practically impossible.
 Bagels, corned beef, random Yiddish words, and much more are part of New York's DNA.
 So, it's not surprising that a lot of television writers have had more exposure to Jews than Americans in other parts of the country or viewers in other parts of the world, leading to the Big Applesauce

 As long as we're at it, let's note that the other major divisions are the Sephardic and Mizrahi Jews.
 Originally just applied to Jews descended from those exiled from Spain, Sephardic now means Mediterranean Jews.
 Meanwhile the Mizrahi were those Jews that remained in the Middle East or moved to Central Asia after the diaspora.
 The two groups tend to practice very similar rituals, and are often grouped together under the Sephardic label despite their different origins.
-There are other, smaller groups, most famously the Cochin and Bene-Israel Jews, the Falashas of Ethiopia, and the vanishing Kaifeng Jewish community of Eastern China.
+There are other, smaller groups, most famously the Cochin and Bene-Israel Jews of India, the Beta Israel of Ethiopia, and the vanishing Kaifeng Jewish community of Eastern China.

 Who is a Jew?